Sports Betting Odds: How Betting Lines Work

 At the end of the day, the most common sports odds can be broken down into three categories: point spread betting, moneyline betting and total betting.
 Most online sportsbooks will display these three betting options like this:

 Using the example above, the Titans are 3.5-point favorites over the Bengals.
-Now, a bettor could wager on the Titans to win by four-or-more points OR bet on the Bengals to lose by 3-or-fewer points or win the game outright.
-If Tennessee beats the Bengals 24-20, they cover the 3.5-point spread, but if Tennessee beats the Bengals 23-20, they do not cover the spread.
-If you wager on Cincinnati +3.5 and they lose 17-14 to Tennessee, that bet cashes because 14 + 3.5 = 17.5.
+A bettor could wager on the Titans to win by four-or-more points OR bet on the Bengals to lose by 3-or-fewer points or win outright.
+If Tennessee beats the Bengals 24-20, they cover the 3.5-point spread; if they win 23-20, they do not cover it.
+If you bet on Cincinnati +3.5 and they lose 17-14, that bet wins because 14 + 3.5 = 17.5.

-In the example above, the Titans moneyline is -185 and the Bengals is +160.
+In the example above, the Titans have a moneyline of -185 and the Bengals +160.

-If you believe Tennessee is going to win, a $185 wager will win $100 plus your original wager should the Titans win.
+If you bet on Tennessee to win, a $185 wager will win you $100 plus your original wager if the Titans win.

-If you believe Cincinnati is going to win, a $100 wager will win you $160 plus your original back should the Bengals win.
+If you bet on Cincinnati to win, a $100 wager will win you $160 plus your original wager if the Bengals win.

-In our go-to example above, the point total in the Bengals-Titans NFL matchup is Over/Under 47 points.
-If you believe the two teams will score more than 47 points combined, hammer the over wager, which – at (-115) – requires a $115 wager to win $100.
-If you think Cincinnati-Tennessee score fewer than 47 points combined, wager on the under.
-On the chance the two teams combine for exactly 47 points, the wager becomes a push or tie and your original wager is returned to your account.
+In our example above, the point total in the Bengals-Titans NFL matchup is Over/Under 47 points.
+If you believe they will score more than 47 points combined, you would bet on the over, which, at (-115) odds, means you need to wager $115 to win $100.
+If you think they will score fewer than 47 points combined, you bet on the under.
+If the two teams score exactly 47 points combined, the bet is a push and your original wager is returned.